-CO2 stream sampling will take place on a quarterly basis, by the following dates each year: 3 months after the date of authorization of injection, 6 months after the date of authorization of injection, 9 months after the date of authorization of injection, and 12 months after the date of authorization of injection.
+CO2 stream sampling will take place on a quarterly basis, by the following dates each year: 3 months after the start of injection, 6 months after the start of injection, 9 months after the date of start of injection, and 12 months after the date of start of injection.

-The CO2 stream will be sourced from Pelican Renewables' corn ethanol plant in Stockton and will be food-grade standard.
+CO2 will be sourced from Pelican Renewables' corn ethanol plant in Stockton and will be food-grade standard.
 We would not expect significant variability in the chemical composition of the CO2 stream given the quality control standards in place at food-grade facilities; therefore, the quarterly basis will be sufficient frequency to yield data representative of the CO2 stream characteristics in the context of this project.
 A comprehensive analyte list was developed based on the currently known chemical characteristics of these CO2 streams (Table 8-1).

 CO2 stream samples will be collected from the feedstock via a sampling manifold connected to the CO2 pipeline in the control building.
 It is important to sample the CO2 feedstock from the pipeline upstream from the injection point to accurately represent the different impurities that may be present in the CO2 stream.
-The presence of even small amounts of certain impurities has the potential to affect the economics of geologic storage downhole, or affect compressor or pipeline operations (Last and Schmick, 2011).
+The presence of even small amounts of certain impurities has the potential to affect the economics of geologic storage downhole or affect compressor or pipeline operations (Last and Schmick, 2011).

-Analytical parameters
+Analytical Parameters